Jerzor/E-commerce/README.md

 ## Run project

-Run the app in the development mode with command in CLI `npm start`.
+Run the app in the development mode with command `npm start`.